Blog / Artist Interviews

 Artist Sabrina Tirvengadum discusses digital tools for accessibility and her artistic journey to unearth her Mauritian identity using AI and family records

-Autograph's curator, Bindi Vora, speaks with the British Mauritian artist Sabrina Tirvengadum about her work, focusing on Mauritian colonial histories of indentured labour, and the use of AI and other digital tools to work with images from her family archives.
+Autograph's curator, Bindi Vora, speaks with artist Sabrina Tirvengadum about her work which makes use of images from her family archives, AI and other digital tools to re-examine Mauritian colonial histories of indentured labour.

-This conversation is part of a series supported by the British Council, sharing the work of women artists with ties to East Africa, and addressing issues of climate justice and the politics of representation.
-Find out more about the project here.
+This conversation was originally published in 2023 as part of a series supported by the British Council, sharing the work of women artists with ties to East Africa, and addressing issues of climate justice and the politics of representation.
+You can find out more about the project here.
+The conversation was revisited and expanded in 2025, in light of developments in Tirvengadum's work and ahead of her inclusion in Autograph's group exhibition I Still Dream of Lost Vocabularies

 Sabrina Tirvengadum (ST):